Arriving to Paris on a City Lockdown

 Nonetheless, seeing the French police with their big guns on every block of the city made us feel safer.
 We can’t even see any police around our Sinulog festivals, so that was comforting to see.

 Here’s a comparison of our Paris photos on January 2015 vs. fellow CAFA colleague Carla’s photos on May 2014.
-If you want to know more of Carla babe’s Euro trip adventures, you can visit her blog here.

 It’s amazing how the French uphold in what they believe in so much.
 ‘Liberté, égalité, fraternité’ – freedom of speech & freedom of the press.
 Throughout our trip, we would randomly walk into peace rallies held by people of all religions on the streets.